NestedData/minimongoid/README.md

 NestedData Model Class
 ===========

 Based upon minimongoid, a Mongoid inspired model architecture for your Meteor apps.
-While much remains the same, there are some extras here such as onChange hooks (coming soon)
+The intension of this fork is to add documentation and hooks.
+The API is not guaranteed to be backward compatible with Minimongoid.

 # Usage
 Like most things in life, it's always easier to demonstrate by example.
 Note that it's probably a good idea to stick models somewhere like /lib so they get loaded first -- and yes, you can use these same models on both client and server!